Robert-van-Engelen/Forth500/manual.md

 Note that we used `UMIN` to prevent negative string lengths.

+A `string` value on the stack is an address that points right after the max and length bytes to the string contents stored in a string buffer.

 The following `string:` word creates a string buffer given a maximum length:

     : string:   ( max "name" -- ; string len )